laanp/Icarus_Mods/README.md

 Description:
 -------------------------------
 	Combines several mods, including some of my own, and others that include:
 		CustomOptions(Jimk72), Teleporter(Jimk72) and Camera_Distance(JimK72) - See JimK72 other mods here: https://github.com/Jimk72/Icarus_Mods
-           Also, visit the all things modding Discord channel https://discord.gg/linkarus-icarus-modding-936621749733302292 for the Jimk72 Mod Manager, and tonnes of other stuff for Icarus.
+		visit the all things modding Discord channel https://discord.gg/linkarus-icarus-modding-936621749733302292 for the Jimk72 Mod Manager, and tonnes of other stuff for Icarus.

 Files Affected & Mod Details:
 -----------------------------------------------------------------------------------------------------------------------------------
 1.   laanp base changes:
 -----------------------------------------------------------------------------------------------------------------------------------
 Modifies all the stuff we like, including:

  - No fall damage, 1000kg of carry weight, boosted stamina, speed, health, swim and run stats
  - 5 x base stomach food slots (plus additional (1) due to food/farming talent, if unlocked)
 	- O2 Tank & water canteen purchased from the Workshop will come into inventory autofilled
 	- Workshop MXC BioFuel Canister can be purchased and will autofill with 100M units (can run a generator for a long time!)
 	- Workshop MXC Furnace has been modified (smelts faster than the electric furnace, and can be portable, not affected by weather)